integrativebioinformatics/scpipe-microwell/README.md

 ### 1. Pipeline structure

-The NanoVI pipeline follows a modular architecture implemented in **Nextflow**.
+The scMicropipe pipeline follows a modular architecture implemented in **Nextflow**.

 - The main script `main.nf` acts as an entry point and dispatches the execution based on the `--cmd` parameter.
 - Each subcommand (`DGE_matrix`, `Data_processing`, `Celltype_annotation`, `Integration`, `Functionality_analysis`, `Coexpression_modules` ) is implemented as an independent workflow in the `modules/` directory.